 ALTA only employs native-speaking translators.
 We use the best combination of human translators with duplication-avoidant technology to reduce prices for human translations.
 Improve HCAHPS scores, and any hospital consumer assessment measures, without incurring extra costs elsewhere.

-A seldom-utilized service among healthcare providers and systems that’s highly recommended is accent reduction.
+A seldom-utilized service among healthcare providers and systems that are highly recommended is accent reduction.
 It’s overlooked for foreign-born or bilingual physicians, nurses and staff.
-A hospital may have an excellent provider with great speech, in terms of content.
-However, if patients don’t understand their accent or form a positive impression of them, their expertise is impeded.
+A hospital may have an excellent provider with a great speech, in terms of content.
+However, if patients don’t understand their accents or form a positive impression of them, their expertise is impeded.
 It can result in low HCAHPS scores.

 Granted, breaching the accent-reduction topic with hospital staff is not easy.
 Take it from ALTA, associates are proud of their second or third language, as they should be.
 Achieving proficiency is a hard fight.
 However, when offered as an opportunity that can get busy, overworked providers off the hospital floor to train as part of continuing education, it becomes more easily accepted.
 Committed providers are often willing to train to improve patient satisfaction.

 Some providers may not be aware of their accent or how strong it still is.
 Actually, more-foreign-sounding pronunciation can be standard in some communities.
 For example, imagine a bilingual Spanish doctor near the border in El Paso or Miami.
 So many people there have learned English as an additional language that the English commonly spoken in the community may have tinges of Spanish pronunciation.
 The provider has no reason to reduce their normal accent.
 However, if that doctor moves to Maine or Minnesota, people unaccustomed to a Spanish accent may struggle to understand.